poshjosh/chinomsoikwuagwu.com/2020/04/03/Answers_AWS-Certified-Cloud-Architect-Associate0.md

    - DynamoDB
    - ElasticCache

-5. Standard retrieval of S3 Glacier data typically completes between.
+5. __Standard retrieval of S3 Glacier data typically completes between.__

    - 1 - 24 hours
    - `3 - 5 hours`
    - 1 - 5 hours
    - 5 - 24 hours

-6. Which of the following are true?
+6. __Which of the following are true?__

-   - Transfer Acceleration is only supported on virtual style requests.
+   - `Transfer Acceleration is only supported on virtual-hosted style requests.`
    - Transfer Acceleration is only supported on path style requests.
    - Transfer Acceleration is supported for both virtual and path style requests.
    - The name of the bucket used for Transfer Acceleration must be DNS-compliant and must not contain periods (".").

-7. Which of the following 3 API actions in AWS STS return temporary security credentials with a default expiration time of one hour
+7. __Which of the following 3 API actions in AWS STS return temporary security credentials with a default expiration time of one hour?__

    - GetFederationToken
    - `AssumeRole`
    - `AssumeRolewithSAML`
    - `AssumeRoleWithWebIdentity`
    - GetSessionToken

-8. Which of the following are true
+8. __Which of the following are true?__

    - S3 One Zone Infrequent Access does not support SSL
    - `S3 Intelligent-Tiering accrues a small monthly monitoring and auto-tiering fee`
    - `S3 Glacier provides three retrieval options that range from a few minutes to hours`
    - `Data stored in S3 One Zone Infrequent Access will be lost in the event of Availability Zone destruction`

-9. Database requires occasional internet connection to download system and database updates
+9. __Database requires occasional internet connection to download system and database updates___

   - Db in private subnet
   - Db in public subnet
   - `NAT instance in public subnet and route internet bound traffic to NAT from